 For a given delegate (one individual), the same delegate code should be used for all providers (locations) for which they are a delegate.
 This will allow the delegate to have one login to the Provider Web Portal where they can then switch between providers using the Switch Provider function in the Provider Web Portal.

 You will need to create a separate registration on the Provider Web Portal for each Enrollment application you submitted.
-So if you submitted 2 Provider Enrollment/Revalidation applications you will need two different provider registrations.
+So if you submitted two Provider Enrollment/Revalidation applications, you will need two different provider registrations.
 However, if you have two taxonomies on the same Enrollment/Revalidation application, you will only need to have one provider registration and you will register with the primary taxonomy.

-Yes, a RCCO will be able to add delegates.
+Yes, an RCCO will be able to add delegates.